utdata/regex-lesson/README.md

 ---

-There is also a backup version of this lesson in case the internet is out.
-Start at
+There is also a [backup version of this lesson](index.qmd) in case the internet is out.